Research Presentations Wednesday 27 March at 1 pm.

 In practical policies in the Nordic countries, the understanding and role of community is a thorny issue.
 In fact, public authorities’ role and individual self-preparedness is frequently emphasized, leaving little room for community in relation to DRM.

 This presentation is based on a review of policy documents, as well as qualitative and quantitative research material from multiple study areas prone to natural hazards in Finland, Norway and Iceland.
 We outline key features of different understandings of community and reflect on how they relate to Nordic DRM practices across national and local scales.
 We argue that the role assigned to communities in DRM practices differs according to how 'community' is defined and understood.

-Anna Olofsson and Susanna Öhman, Mid Sweden University
+Saman Rashid and Anna Olofsson, Mid Sweden University